semaphoreci/book-cicd-docker-kubernetes/chapters/04-cicd-best-practices.md

 ### 3.2.3 Build Only Once and Promote the Result Through the Pipeline

-In the context of container-based services, this principle means building containers only once.
-Then reusing the images throughout the pipeline, in parallel jobs and sequential stages.
+In the context of container-based services, this principle means building containers only once and then reusing the images throughout the pipeline.

 For example, consider a case where you need to run tests in parallel and then deploy a container.
 The desired pipeline should build the container image in the first stage.
 The later stages of testing and deployment reuse the container from the registry.
-Ideally, the registry would be part of the CI service, to save costs and avoid network overhead.
+Ideally, the registry would be part of the CI service to save costs and avoid network overhead.

 TODO: diagram build docker once

 The same principle applies to any other assets that you need to create from source code and use later.
 The most common are binary packages and website assets.

 Besides speed, there is the aspect of reliability.
-The goal is to be sure that every automated test ran against the artifact which will go to production.
+The goal is to be sure that every automated test ran against the artifact that will go to production.

-To support this, your CI system should be able to:
+To support such workflows, your CI system should be able to:

 - Execute pipelines in multiple stages.
 - Run each stage in an identical, clean, and isolated environment.
 - Version and upload the resulting artifact to an artifact or container storage system.
 - Reuse the artifacts in later stages of the pipeline.

-This ensures that the build doesn't change as it progresses through the system.
+These steps ensure that the build doesn’t change as it progresses through the system.

 ### 3.2.4 Run Fast and Fundamental Tests First

 On many occasions, you can get all the feedback from CI that you need without running the entire test suite.

-Unit tests run the fastest because they are isolated from the rest of the system and usually don't touch the database.
+Unit tests run the fastest because they are isolated from the rest of the system and usually don’t touch the database.
 They define business logic and are the most frequent.
-The "test pyramid" diagram is a common representation of the kinds of tests in a system:
+The “test pyramid” diagram is a common representation of the kinds of tests in a system:

 ![Test pyramid](figures/04-test-pyramid.png){ width=95% }